Inference for continuous-time long memory randomly sampled processes: Spectral density function of sampled process

+The following corollary gives a precise expression of the spectral density of $Y$ in the most common case of Poisson renewal process. \begin{Cor} Assume that the continuous-time process $X$ satisfies $H_X$ and that $(T_n)$ is a Poisson renewal process with rate 1, independent of $X$.
+If $\lambda^2f_X(\lambda)$ is bounded and continuous on the real line then

+where $u(x,y)$ is the harmonic function on the upper half plane with boundary condition $u(x,0)=x^2f_X(x)$.
+In particular, both spectral densities are equivalent near zero, i.e., $f_Y(x)\sim f_X(x)$ as $x\to0$. \end{Cor} \begin{proof} The exponential distribution has characteristic function $(1-i\lambda)^{-1}$ and hence from Proposition \ref{sigma_Y}, we can easily derive that

+In the above we recognise the well known Poisson integral formula for the upper half plane for the function: $x\mapsto x^2f_X(x)$: if $g$ is continuous and bounded on the real line then the function defined by

-which completes the proof of (\ref{equality}). \end{proof} The next proposition gives a much closed form of the spectral density of $Y_n$ under mild conditions when the inter-arrivals are exponentially distributed. \begin{prop} Assume that $T_n$ is a Poisson process with rate 1 and that with $\phi(0)\neq0$ and $\phi$ is differentiable in a neighbourhood of zero.
+is harmonic on the upper half plane and satisfies $u(x,0)=g(x)$ (see for example the result 7.3 on page 147 of \cite{Axler}) and $\frac{u(x,y)}{g(x)} \to 1$ uniformly in $x$ as $y\to0$.
+Combining \eqref{fyPois} and \eqref{u} we get the stated result. \end{proof} The next proposition precises the behaviour of the spectral density of sampled process $Y$ near zero, given in the previous corollary, under mild semi parametric conditions on the spectral density of the original process $X$. \begin{prop} Assume that $T_n$ is a Poisson process independent of $X$ with rate 1 and that $X$ satisfies $H_X$ with spectral density of the form with $0<d<1/2$, $\phi(0)\neq0$ and $\phi$ is continuous on $[-1,1]$ and differentiable on $(-1 , 1 )$.
 Then

 with $f_Y^*$ is positive continuous on $[-\pi,\pi]$ and